birdofpreyru/sample-player/README.md

 - `adsr`: an array of `[attack, decay, sustain, release]`.
 Overrides other parameters.
 - `duration`: set the playing duration in seconds of the buffer(s)
 - `loop`: set to true to loop the audio buffer
+- `loopEnd` and `loopStart` set the loop range.
+If numbers they are interpreted as time within sample in seconds, if percent strings, _e.g._ `25%` they are interpreted as relative positions inside the audio buffer (relative to the total buffer duration).

 ## API